Planar pseudo-geodesics and totally umbilic submanifolds: Introduction and main results

-It is clear that Theorem \ref{AdachiTH} is conceptually rather different than Nomizu--Yano's classic result, and more difficult to understand geometrically.
-It is a purpose of this paper to provide an alternative characterization of the same class of submanifolds.
-Our description has the advantage of being quite intuitive and geometrically appealing.
-On the other hand, it is based on a family of test curves whose definition depends on the second fundamental form.
-These are a natural (extrinsic) extension of both geodesics and Riemannian circles, called \emph{pseudo-geodesics}.
+It is clear that Theorem~\ref{AdachiTH} is conceptually rather different than Nomizu--Yano's classic result and more difficult to understand geometrically.
+Here, by selecting an appropriate family of test curves, we shall offer a simpler characterization of the same class of submanifolds.
+These curves are a natural extrinsic extension of both geodesics and Riemannian circles, called \emph{pseudo-geodesics}.

-Pseudo-geodesics were introduced in the literature by Wunderlich for surfaces embedded in three-dimensional Euclidean space \cite{wunderlich1950a, wunderlich1950b}.
-A curve $\bar{\gamma} = \iota \circ\gamma$ lying on a surface is a \textit{pseudo-geodesic} if the acceleration vector $\bar{\gamma}''$ makes a constant angle $\theta$ with the surface normal.
+Pseudo-geodesics were introduced in the literature in 1950 for surfaces embedded in three-dimensional Euclidean space~\cite{wunderlich1950c, wunderlich1950d}.
+A unit-speed curve $\tilde{\gamma} = \iota \circ\gamma$ lying on a surface is a \textit{pseudo-geodesic} if the acceleration vector $\tilde{\gamma}''$ makes a constant angle $\theta$ with the surface normal.
 Note that the angle is zero precisely when $\gamma$ is a geodesic.